 Knowledge of the roles played by various members of the health care team and an understanding of the roles and problems of working with sick people are desirable.
 Consider gaining firsthand experience in health care either through volunteer activities or paid employment in a hospital, clinic, nursing home, or in a similar setting.

 After your verified AMCAS application has been received by the Carver College of Medicine, it will be screened for eligibility.
 After review, you may be asked to submit a University of Iowa application for admission, letters of recommendation, and a supplemental statement.
-These materials are referred to as the "secondary" application materials, and require a $60 processing fee.
-You will receive a letter in the mail directing you to our on-line secondary application website.
+These materials are referred to as the "secondary" application materials, and require a non-refundable $60 processing fee.
+You will receive an email directing you to our on-line secondary application website.
 If you are not chosen to receive a secondary application, you will receive notice of this decision by email.

 All secondary application materials must be on file with the Carver College of Medicine by December 15.
 Applicants are responsible for making sure all secondary materials are received by the deadline.
 Those whose admission files are not complete by this date will not be reviewed by the Admissions Committee.
 Notification of admission may begin as early as October 15th, and all applicants are notified of final decisions by March 15th.